 The Code of Conduct and Ethics also sets standards for the employees within the Group to promote professionalism and improve competency of Management and employees at all times.
-The Group adopts to ensure adequate safety measures are in place by providing proper protection to workers and employees at work places.
+The Group is committed to providing safe and healthy work environment to all employees.
+Adequate safety protection is provided to workers and employees at work places.